hornang/nautograf/README.md

 ## Introduction

-Nautograf is a viewer for marine vector charts.
+Nautograf is a experimental viewer for marine vector charts.
 It is inspired by [OpenCPN](https://www.opencpn.org) which is the only nautical chart software that is open source and runs with offline chart data.
 The motivation with Nautograf is to provide an application similar to OpenCPN, but provide a smoother zooming and panning experience, better rendering quality and in general a more modern code base.

 Because getting chart data is not free for many geographic areas, Nautograf only supports oesu charts from [o-charts.org](https://www.o-charts.org).
 This format primarily adds some bells and whistles on top of the S-57 data model to support the OpenCPN and o-charts.org infrastructure.